indeedeng/iwf/README.md

 **iWF will make you a 10x developer!**

-iWF is an all-in-one platform for developing long-running business processes.
+iWF is a platform for developing resilient, fault-tolerant, scalable long-running applications.
 It offers a convenient abstraction for durable timers, background execution with backoff retry, persistence, indexing, message queues, RPC, and more.
-You will build reliable/scalable backend applications much faster than ever.
+You will build long-running reliable processes faster than ever.

 iWF is built on top of [Cadence](https://github.com/uber/cadence)/[Temporal](https://github.com/temporalio/temporal).